minenhledlamini12/Rural-smart-water/README.md

 ## The Home page
 This is the home page of the smart water system where each reservoir's infomation is stored in a correspondig tab.
 Clicking a tab leads to the webapp wher authentification is requered for to access the app's dashboard.

+[Find the vscode codes](https://github.com/minenhledlamini12/Rural-smart-water/tree/main/public) The folder shows all the files running on vscode to make the home page.

 ## The webapp
 The webapp is the dashboard for monitoring and controlling the clean water supply system.